SyberJet SJ30: 1995-2008: Sino Swearingen

-It was subsequently decided to modify the original design as the SJ30-2, with a 4 ft 4in (1.32 m) longer fuselage and wingspan increased by six feet (1.83 m).
+It was subsequently decided to modify the original design as the SJ30-2, with a 4 ft 4 in longer fuselage, a wingspan increased by 6 ft and a 1.5-degree wing anhedral changed to an equivalent dihedral.
 This promised a significant increase in range.
 The prototype was modified and flew in the new configuration on 8 November 1996, and with the intended FJ44-2a engines on 4 September 1997.
 Amidst construction delays caused by funding issues, two "as-designed" pre-production aircraft (serial numbers 002, performing the aerodynamics/stability & control testing; and 003, performing systems testing) were built and the design entered certification testing.

 In 1996 Sino Swearingen petitioned to certify as a Commuter Category aircraft arguing that it was as safe, or safer than the current Part 23 Commuter Category aircraft.
 At the time only the Fairchild Metro 23 and the Beechcraft 1900D had been certified under these rules.
 Approval of this request allowed the SJ30 program to exceed the 12,500 lbs takeoff weight limit of Part 23 and paved the way for other companies to follow the SJ30 lead.

+Further modifications included increasing the height of the landing gear by seven inches and widening it by nearly a foot.
+The new design was certified by the FAA in early 2003.

 In April 2003, S/N 002 crashed during flight testing, causing further delays in the certification program.
 The crash was attributed to "incomplete high-Mach design research, which resulted in the airplane becoming unstable and diverging into a lateral upset."

 After a series of additional design changes, S/N 004, originally slated as the functionality & maintainability (F & M) test article, took over the testing role of S/N 002 (with S/N 005 taking on the F & M role).

 The SJ30-2 was certified by the FAA on October 27, 2005.
 The first production SJ30, S/N 006, was delivered to its first customer by November 1, 2006.